cojulieanne/Data-Extraction/README.md

 # Data-Extraction
-Getting data from the www
+Getting unstructured data from the web, images, sensors, etc.